saikrishnatbijil/questdb.io/docs/deployment/capacity-planning.md

 InfluxDB line protocol (ILP) writer which gets a dedicated CPU core.
 The worker count is calculated as follows:

-$(cpuAvailable) - (line.tcp.writer.worker.count)$

-Minimal size of the shared worker pool is 2, even on a single-core machine.
+$(cpuAvailable) - (line.tcp.writer.worker.count)$ The minimal size of the shared worker pool is 2, even on a single-core machine.

 #### 16 CPU cores or less